snubwoody/cascada/README.md

     </a>
 </div>

 Cascada is a lightweight, high-performance UI layout engine.
+Cascada's goals are to be fast **and** have an intuitive API, as well as overcoming the confusing aspect of CSS.

 ## Goals